 The art history program accepts graduate applicants for both fall and spring semesters, but not the summer semester.
-Application deadlines are March 1 for the following fall semester and October 1 for the following spring semester.
+For priority consideration for financial support, submit your application by March 1 for the following fall semester and by October 1 for the following spring semester.

 The following materials are required:

 - Application for admission to the LSU Graduate School, including a narrative statement of purpose